 Stephanie van Duijn

-She is currently studying with Peter Brunt at the Conservatory of Amsterdam for her Bachelor's degree.
-During the years 2011-2017, she studied with Kimberly Fisher, Principal Second Violin of the Philadelphia Orchestra, and Glenn Basham, Concertmaster of the Naples Philharmonic.
-She began orchestral playing at the age of 10, as a member of the Southwest Florida Symphony Youth Orchestra and Naples Philharmonic YO.
+During the years 2011-2017, Stephanie studied with Kimberly Fisher, Principal Second Violin of the Philadelphia Orchestra, and Glenn Basham, Concertmaster of the Naples Philharmonic.

 From 2015-2017, she was concertmaster of the Philadelphia Sinfonia, associate concertmaster of the Philadelphia Youth Orchestra, and a member of the Braverman String Quartet coached by Sid Curtiss.
-She has performed as a soloist with the Philadelphia Sinfonia, Naples Philharmonic, Southwest Florida Symphony, and as a Bach Double Concerto Competition Winner with Marc Rovetti, assistant concertmaster of the Philadelphia Orchestra, at the Philadelphia International Music Festival.
+She has performed as a soloist with the Philadelphia Sinfonia, Naples Philharmonic, and Southwest Florida Symphony.

 Stephanie currently plays a violin with the label "Landolfi," part of the Oskar Back collection, and a Morizot bow, both on generous loan from the Dutch Musical Instruments Foundation (NMF).